John-MiracleWorker/AI-DUNGEON/README.md

 - `npm run test` - Run all tests
 - `npm run build` - Build for production

+## Rebuild and Restart

+- `./rebuild-dev.sh` - Completely rebuild and restart the development environment
+- `./rebuild-prod.sh` - Completely rebuild and restart the production environment

 ## API Documentation

 API documentation is available at `/api/docs` when running the development server.